-- E. The Council will require the use of Sustainable Drainage Systems (SuDS) in all development proposals.
-Applicants will have to demonstrate that: - I. A reduction in surface water discharge to greenfield run-off rates will be achieved unless it is clearly demonstrated that this is technically unfeasible. - 2.
+- G. The Council will require the use of Sustainable Drainage Systems (SuDS) in all development proposals.
+Applicants will have to demonstrate that: - 1.
+A reduction in surface water discharge to greenfield run-off rates will be achieved unless it is clearly demonstrated that this is technically unfeasible. - 2.
 Where it has been clearly demonstrated that greenfield run-off rates are not technically feasible, at least a 50% attenuation will be required, with an objective of achieving 100% attenuation of the existing (undeveloped) site's surface water runoff at peak times based on the levels existing prior to the commencement of development. - 3.
-There should be no loss of flood storage in areas affected by fluvial flooding and any increase in built footprint within the fluvial 1 in 100 (inclusive of climate change allowance) flood extent must be compensated for on a level for level, volume for volume basis. - 4.
-Where minor development is proposed, schemes should not affect floodplain storage or flow routes through the incorporation of mitigation measures in line with the Construction Industry Research and Information Association's guidance on SuDS. - F. The Council will require, where necessary, financial contributions through a \$106 planning obligation towards flood protection measures and SuDS in accordance with the Council's Planning Obligations SPD or successor document. - G. Applicants must demonstrate that surface water must be drained to ground water courses or a surface water sewer and not to the foul water sewer.
+Where minor development is proposed, schemes should not affect floodplain storage or flow routes through the incorporation of mitigation measures in line with the Construction Industry Research and Information Association's guidance on SuDS. - H. The Council will require, where necessary, financial contributions through a \$106 planning obligation towards flood protection measures and SuDS in accordance with the Council's Planning Obligations SPD or successor document. - I. Applicants must demonstrate that surface water must be drained to ground water courses or a surface water sewer and not to the foul water sewer.